 Canned vegetables are probably to blame for many people who claim they don’t like vegetables.
 Canned veggies are mushy, and all of them taste kind of the same after soaking in room temperature salt water for god knows how long.
 In my opinion, canned food is emergency food that should really only be used under certain circumstances, namely:

 When you’ve run out of everything else in the house,

 When camping, or,

 For almost every other occasion, use fresh.
 Also.
 If you’re using that jarred diced garlic?
 Stop.

-There are some exceptions where I think canned foods are an ok alternative to fresh, like: beans, tomatoes, fish (tuna, sardines, salmon).
+There are some exceptions where I think canned foods are an ok alternative to fresh, like: beans, tomatoes, fish (tuna especially when you are following a tuna recipe, sardines, salmon).

 Add more than just salt & pepper

 While salt and pepper are the basic must-haves for seasoning food, if you want to create more complex and interesting food flavors, you absolutely need to use herbs and spices.
 Stock your spice cabinet with some basics, and learn how to use them in your favorite dishes to make them truly taste like something.